 No information currently available.

-The clinical examination of dogs, cats, horses, cattle, sheep and other animals.
+- The clinical examination of dogs, cats, sheep, cattle, horses and wildlife & exotic species.

-Specific Course RequirementsAttendance at all practical classes is compulsory.
+Specific Course RequirementsAttendance at all practical and tutorial classes is compulsory.

 The University's policy on Assessment for Coursework Programs is based on the following four principles: